The average child asks approximately 300 questions a day. Our little ones asked questions about the natural world around them like these:

 We begin to understand when we realize they’re trying to make sense of what can be a very confusing world.

 Fortunately, God’s natural world has a memorable and glorious way of answering questions that perplex us.

 When our children were born (after a wild journey to being a mother), I couldn’t wait to introduce each one to God’s creation and the fabulous world that surrounds us, even as imperfect as it is today.

 Thankfully there are amazing resources to stimulate that brain-building curiosity.
 Your children will have fun outdoors in nature, become more observant and make many fascinating discoveries.
 They will increase their scientific knowledge and vocabulary, hone their artistic and practical skills and begin what will hopefully be a lifelong journey to learn more about the the gift of our world.

-These nature and science books are perfect for read-aloud, working into reading assignments and homeschooling.
+These nature books (many of them true stories) are perfect for read-aloud, working into reading assignments and homeschooling.